|

 are not identical and have to be sent out individually, their number is a multiplier.

-The file size per AS Club-produced statement rendered to email (HTML) might be 15 KB
+The file size per AS Club-produced statement rendered to email (HTML) could be

 Speed and quality of your Internet connection combine in the

-'throughput'-figure, measured in bytes (or bits) per second.
+'throughput'-figure, measured in bits (or bytes) per second.
 In most

 cases the throughput when sending from your computer ('uploading') will

-be significantly lower than when receiving ('downloading'), on average
+be significantly lower than when receiving ('downloading'), often

 The new multi-threaded AS Club email dispatcher should be able to keep